mehulagg/gitlab/doc/operations/incident_management/alert_integrations.md

 ## Configuration

-You can either configure alerts to integrate with an [external Prometheus server](#external-prometheus-integration), or provide a [generic HTTP endpoint](#generic-http-endpoint) to receive alerts from other services.
+GitLab can recieve alerts via a [HTTP endpoint](#http-endpoint) that you configure or the [Prometheus integration](#external-prometheus-integration).

-### Generic HTTP Endpoint
+### Generic HTTP Endpoint - **CORE**

-Enabling the Generic HTTP Endpoint creates a unique HTTP endpoint that can receive alert payloads in JSON format.
+Enabling the Generic HTTP Endpoint activates a unique HTTP endpoint that can receive alert payloads in JSON format.
 You can always
 [customize the payload](#customizing-the-payload) to your liking.

-You will need to activate the endpoint and obtain credentials to set up this integration:

 1. Sign in to GitLab as a user with maintainer [permissions](../../user/permissions.md) for a project.